 There are two bank machines on campus within short walking distance of the conference session rooms.
-The Campus Activity Center eateries and Tim Hortons are open Monday through Friday until 5pm.
+The Campus Activity Centre eateries and Tim Hortons are open Monday through Friday until 5pm.
 We also have an excellent cafeteria that is operated by our Culinary Arts program.

 Culinary Arts Cafeteria

 How long are presentations expected to be and will there be time for questions during the sessions?